By Charles R. Harrell

 Before he wrote this book, I had never heard of Charles R. Harrell.
 However, here’s what I know now:

-- According to his “Rate My Professor” page, Harrell is known mostly for being “lecture heavy” and a “tough grader”–this is typical for scholars who require the best work from students, and lot’s of it!
+- According to his “Rate My Professor” page, Harrell was known mostly for being “lecture heavy” and a “tough grader”–this is typical for scholars who require the best work from students, and lot’s of it!
 (So quit complaining and do your work, students! ;0 ) One recent student post reads, “He’s a nice guy, but his class is terrible.
 His lectures consist of two hours of rambling and 90% of what he says is not on the tests.
 Weekly reflections are pretty easy.
 His tests are fairly difficult though, so study the reviews like crazy.
 Don’t waste your time going to class, most people didn’t.
 I only went a few times and did just fine.”
 This is just one of many similar reviews on the site.

 - He’s a faithful Latter-day Saint–otherwise, he would not be allowed to teach at BYU.